haydenbell1/my-scraper-project/README.md

 # My Web Scraper Project

-A web scraping application using local Firecrawl and PostgreSQL database.
-Will integrate social media api in future..
+A basic web scraping application using local Firecrawl and PostgreSQL database.

+TODO: Will integrate social media api once i've played around with it and know how it works

 ## Features